labermt/CST136SRS02/README.md

 	Copied GPS, Direction files from [CST126SRS03](https://github.com/labermt/CST126SRS03)
 	Used map created by Drew in chart.cpp

-	Issues: wasnt able to figure out how to get propultion to work, caused an error with hull class attaching to boat somehow, which caused project to not build boat doesn't move or do anything with the map currently.
+	Issues: boat doesn't move or do anything with the map currently.
 Not enforcing sailboat to be the only boat w/ sail.
 I understand I broke spec name convention, per email from Mitch that was ok.
 	Didn't implement capsizing with wind and sail.

 ---